jefflester/minitrino/readme.md

 Minipresto.
 Environment variables are only set in a container if it is specified in the relevant `docker-compose.yml` file.
 This supports Presto secrets.

+- STARBURST_LIC_PATH: Required if using licensed Starburst Enterprise Presto features.
+It can point to any valid license on your filesystem.
 - S3_ENDPOINT
 - S3_ACCESS_KEY
 - S3_SECRET_KEY